pleisto/mashcard/README.md

 ## Copyright/License

-Copyright © 2022, Pleisto Inc. - Released under the Apache 2.0 License
+Copyright © 2022, Brickdoc Inc. - Released under the Apache 2.0 License

 - All content residing under the "docs/" directory of this repository is licensed under "Creative Commons: CC BY-SA 4.0 license".
 - All third party components incorporated into the MashCard Software are licensed under the original license provided by the owner of the applicable component.
-- All content that resides under the "packages/_", "gems/_" or "plugins/\*" directory of this repository, if that directory exists, is licensed under the license defined in "/LICENSE" in the corresponding directory.
+- All content that resides under the "packages/_", "apps/_" or "plugins/\*" directory of this repository, if that directory exists, is licensed under the license defined in "/LICENSE" in the corresponding directory.
 - Content outside of the above mentioned directories or restrictions above is available under the "Apache 2.0" license as defined below.